 The Sand Hill Cemetery has the unfortunate reputation of being haunted.

 In fact, there is no doubt that the location near Caryville, Wisconsin, isolated on a dirt road leading to the edge of a rural bluff, is indeed scary.
 But, is it haunted?
-As the narrator of Ancient Aliens always proclaims...some say yes.
+As the narrator of Ancient Aliens always proclaims..."some say yes."

 We were picnicking on the bucolic Chippewa River State Trail in May, when an older gentleman appeared out of nowhere, with a camera in hand.
 After discussing the historic value of the site where we were eating lunch, (click here for more on that) he regaled us with ghost stories surrounding the nearby Sand Hill Cemetery.
 He warned us that a demon named Blackie resided there, growling at all comers.
-He said once, back in the day, he witnessed a circle of dark figures wearing black swirling cloaks, surrounding the grave of Baby, performing some kind of unnerving ritual.
-And some say, they've seen children roaming the grounds, attempting to converse with visitors.
+He said that back in the day, he witnessed a circle of dark figures wearing black swirling cloaks surrounding the grave of Baby, performing some kind of unnerving ritual.
+And some say, they've seen children roaming the grounds, attempting to converse with living visitors.
 Except, they might not really be children at all.
 Well, not anymore.
 Gulp.
 So what did we do after hearing these mysterious tales?

 We finished eating and biking, of course, then headed straight for the cemetery...